9musharrafkhan/FEM-Simulation-Portfolio/07_Explicit_Dynamic_and_Rigid_Body_Dynamic_Motion/README.md

 # References

-1. Attached reference figures provided with this project, covering static structural analysis, transient structural analysis, nonlinear analysis, implicit solving, explicit solving and time-increment selection.
-2. ANSYS Mechanical documentation and theory reference for explicit dynamics and structural dynamics.
+1. ANSYS Mechanical documentation and theory reference for explicit dynamics and structural dynamics.
-3. Standard finite-element formulations for structural dynamics, central-difference time integration and rigid-body mechanics.
+2. Standard finite-element formulations for structural dynamics, central-difference time integration and rigid-body mechanics.

 ---